 Pentland Kent has a freehold interest in the Site by virtue of being the registered proprietor with title absolute of that part of the Site registered under title number TT31992 and being edged in red and cross hatched red on Land Ownership Plan One.

-Pentland Homes has a freehold interest in that part of the Site edged in red and hatched in red on Land Ownerhip Plan One by virtue of being the registered proprietor with title absolute of the parts of the Site registered under title number TT42532 subject to the transfer of the freehold interest in that part of the Site registered coloured yellow and cross hatched red and numbered 12 on the Land Ownership Plan Two pursuant to a transfer dated[ ]/of an even date between 1) Pentland Homes and 2) Hodson referred to at Recital A3.
+Pentland Homes has a freehold interest in that part of the Site edged in red and hatched in red on Land Ownership Plan One by virtue of being the registered proprietor with title absolute of the parts of the Site registered under title number TT42532 subject to the transfer of the freehold interest in that part of the Site registered coloured yellow and cross hatched red and numbered 12 on the Land Ownership Plan Two pursuant to a transfer of an even date between 1) Pentland Homes and 2) Hodson referred to at Recital A.3.

 Chelmden Limited has a freehold interest in that part of the Site coloured green on Land Ownership Plan One.

-BDW has a freehold interest in that part of the Site coloured dark blue on the Land Ownership Plan One by virtue of:-
+BDW has a freehold interest in that part of the Site coloured dark blue on Land Ownership Plan One by virtue of:-

-Acquiring the freehold interest in all that land coloured dark blue and numbered 13 on the Land Ownership Plan Two and being part of that land registered under title number K111341 at the date of this Deed pursuant to a transfer dated [ ]of an even date between 1) Hodson CG Two and 2) BDW.
+Acquiring the freehold interest in all that land coloured dark blue and numbered 13 on Land Ownership Plan Two and being part of that land registered under title number K111341 at the date of this Deed pursuant to a transfer of an even date between 1) Hodson CG Two and 2) BDW.

-Acquiring the freehold interest in all that land coloured dark blue and hatched black and numbered 16 on the Land Ownership Plan Two and being part of that land registered under title number K114296 at the date of this Deed pursuant to a transfer dated[ ] /of an even date between 1) Hodson CG Two and 2) BDW.
+Acquiring the freehold interest in all that land coloured dark blue and hatched black and numbered 16 on Land Ownership Plan Two and being part of that land registered under title number K114296 at the date of this Deed pursuant to a transfer of an even date between 1) Hodson CG Two and 2) BDW.

-having the benefit of a contract to acquire those parts of the Site registered under title numbers TT35024, K725773 and TT36322 and shown edged red on the BDW Agreement To Acquire Plan One edged red on the BDW Agreement To Acquire Plan Two and edged red on the BDW Agreement To Acquire Plan Three pursuant to a contract between 1) BDW and 2) Hodson CG Two dated[ ]/of an even date 22 December 2016.
+having the benefit of a contract to acquire those parts of the Site registered under title numbers TT35024, K725773 and TT36322 and shown edged red on the BDW Agreement To Acquire Plan One edged red on the BDW Agreement To Acquire Plan Two and edged red on the BDW Agreement To Acquire Plan Three pursuant to a contract between 1) BDW and 2) Hodson CG Two dated 22 December 2016.

 The HCA has an interest in the Site by virtue of:-

-a charge dated [ ] /of an even date in respect of the entirety of Hodson’s freehold interest in the Site set out at recital Aabove.
+a charge of an even date in respect of the entirety of Hodson’s freehold interest in the Site set out at Recital A above.

-and a charge dated[ ] /of an even date in respect of the entirety of Chilmington Green Development’s interest in the Site set out at recital Babove and a charge of an even date in respect of the entirety of Hodson CG Two’s interest in the Site set out at Recital D and a charge in respect of the entirety of Hodson CG One’s interest in the Site set out at Recital C.
+and a charge of an even date in respect of the entirety of Chilmington Green Development’s interest in the Site set out at Recital B above and a charge of an even date in respect of the entirety of Hodson CG Two’s interest in the Site set out at Recital D and a charge in respect of the entirety of Hodson CG One’s interest in the Site set out at Recital C.

-Titlestone has an interest in the Site by virtue of a charge dated[ ] / of an even date in respect of the entirety of Hodson CG One’s interest in the Site set out at Recital C.
+Titlestone has an interest in the Site by virtue of a charge of an even date in respect of the entirety of Hodson CG One’s interest in the Site set out at Recital C.

-Close Brothers has an interest in the Site by virtue of a charge dated[ ] / of an even date in respect of the entirety of Hodson CG Two’s interest in the Site set out at Recital D.
+Close Brothers has an interest in the Site by virtue of a charge of an even date in respect of the entirety of Hodson CG Two’s interest in the Site set out at Recital D.